Shining a Spotlight on Men’s Mental Health

 It takes strength to seek help, but the good news is that talking about feelings through therapy becomes less scary over time.
 With therapy, relationship interactions begin to improve.

-Historically hurt in men tends to manifest more often as anger, unintended anger or irritability.
+Historically, hurt in men tends to manifest more often as anger, unintended anger or irritability.
 It is not uncommon that I encounter men in therapy who have some fear of taking emotional stock of their internal state.
 I often see and hear from clients that their initial resistance to getting help is fear.
 They are afraid that if they start opening up about past hurts, it will be like taking the lid off of Pandora’s box and then he will not be able to get it closed again.

 One analogy I like to use is that going to therapy over time is like shaking a pop bottle.
 If you open the bottle quickly, you will have a mess of sticky soda everywhere.
-But, through therapy, we only let a little of the carbonation escape each time we “open” your thoughts.
+But, through therapy, we only let a little of the bubbles escape each time we “open” your thoughts.
 Eventually you can take your thumb off of the bottle completely and it won’t erupt.
 Ironically, the more a person shares his feelings, the more control he has over those feelings.

 What does therapy look like?